ADG09 Export Compliance Definitions, Procedures and Implementation Guidelines

 Embargoed Destinations– Countries designated by OFAC as having limited or comprehensive trade embargoes (sanctions) imposed by the U.S. Government for reasons of anti-terrorism, genocide, nuclear non-proliferation, narcotics trafficking, or other reasons of foreign policy and/or national security concerns.

 Empowered Official – U.S. person or persons who are legally empowered in writing by the University to sign documentation related to any export compliance actions on behalf of the University.
 An Empowered Official must be an employee of the University who understands the provisions and requirements of the various export control laws, regulations and guidelines; the civil, criminal and administrative penalties that can result from violations of U.S. export control laws, regulations and guidelines; and, have the authority to review, investigate, approve and/or reject any proposed foreign transaction on the basis of such knowledge.
-Currently, the University has TWO (2) designated Empowered Officials: the University Corporate Controller and the University Export Compliance Officer.
+Currently, the University has TWO (2) designated Empowered Officials: the Office of Budget and Finance and the University Export Compliance Officer.

 Export Administration Regulations (EAR) – regulations issued by the United States Department of Commerce, and administered by the Bureau of Industry and Security (BIS) under laws relating to the control of certain exports, re-exports, deemed exports and other activities related to the access to and use of dual use items listed on the Commerce Control List.